margaretmf/margaretmf.github.io/poetry.md

 The trucks drive harmoniously down Hampton Roads like the birds do when they fly.
 Where do they go?
 From the driveways in the port city to the shipyard to the country roads.
 There's a beautiful chain of freight traveling through the port cities and then through the country.

+## From Port to Port ##
+From port to port
+The sun shines in every place
+From different angles
+We all look to the same sun
+From different corners of the Earth
+From different places in the Universe

 ## Roots ##
 You can claim what you were born to be.